colindean/colindean/README.md

 I prefer to engage in English.
 It's OK to ask me to repeat myself because my Pittsburghese accent sometimes gets in the way.
-I am a student of Esperanto since 2003, Latin since 1998, and Dutch since 2023.
+In order of familiarity as of 2023, I am a student of Esperanto since 2003 and Dutch since 2023.
+I've learned bits of some others [^other_langs].

+[^other_langs]: I was nearly fluent in Latin, having studied 1998–2007.
+I have some knowledge of Spanish, French, and Portuguese, mostly thanks to Duolingo or high school language classes, but not enough to converse.

 #### Organizations in which I'm actively involved